orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/edgegateway.md

 ### Optional

-- `bandwidth` (Number) The bandwidth in Mbps of the Edge Gateway.
-If no value is not specified, the bandwidth is automatically calculated based on the remaining bandwidth of the Tier-0 VRF.
+- `bandwidth` (Number) The bandwidth in `Mbps` of the Edge Gateway.
+If no value is specified, the bandwidth is automatically calculated based on the remaining bandwidth of the Tier-0 VRF.
+More information can be found [here](#bandwidth-attribute).
 - `owner_type` (String, Deprecated) The type of the Edge Gateway owner.
 Value must be one of : `vdc`, `vdc-group`.

  ~> **Attribute deprecated** Remove the `owner_type` attribute configuration, it will be removed in the version [`v0.32.0`](https://github.com/orange-cloudavenue/terraform-provider-cloudavenue/milestone/20) of the provider.
 See the [GitHub issue](https://github.com/orange-cloudavenue/terraform-provider-cloudavenue/issues/952) for more information.